This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-• Nut butter: We like to use regular peanut butter for this recipe because it doesn’t make the cookies spread out.
+• Nut butter: I like to use regular peanut butter for this recipe because it doesn’t make the cookies spread out.
 Natural peanut butter can be used, but your cookies will be more crispy.

 • Whey protein: Use your favorite vanilla whey protein powder.
 You can also use plant-based protein powder.